orientechnologies/orientdb-docs/source/Distributed-Configuration.md

 - `ROUND_ROBIN_CONNECT`, at each connect, the client connects to a different server between the available ones
 - `ROUND_ROBIN_REQUEST`, at each request, the client connects to a different server between the available ones

+Once a client is connected to any server node, it retrieves the list of available server nodes.
+In case the connected server becomes unreachable (crash, network problem, etc.), the client automatically connects to the next available one.

 To setup the strategy using the Java Document API:
 ```java
 final ODatabaseDocumentTx db = new ODatabaseDocumentTx("remote:localhost/demo");